MihutaMihail/tamagotchi/readme.md

 [![Watch the video](https://img.youtube.com/vi/ifg4QatbE4o/hqdefault.jpg)](https://www.youtube.com/watch?v=ifg4QatbE4o)

 ## About
+• _readmeCode = folder where you can see the code of the project without having to put it inside of an IDE like Eclipse.

 • The file **ThingsToDo.txt** is how I've started the project.
 Write everything that I need to do first, before beginning coding.

 • The file **Tama.txt** contains the stats of your own tamagothi (you have an option where you can save at the end of the turn).